 Hand holding a large almond butter chocolate chip pecan cookie that's been split in half | All images © Beyond the Butter™

-Freezing this almond butter chocolate chip pecan cookie dough is easy and a nice time saver!
-You will need a cookie scoop, baking sheet, freezer bag, and a permanent marker.
+Freezing this almond butter chocolate chip pecan cookie dough is easy and a great time-saver!
+You will need a cookie scoop, a baking sheet, a freezer bag, and a permanent marker.

-The following instructions work for my other cookie recipes as well!
+The following instructions also work for my other cookie recipes.

 1. Make the cookie dough.